reyesr/fullproof/src/stores/README.md

 as complete.
 The initializer is called with the index as first argument, and a callback as second argument.
 The initializer MUST call the provided callback on completion, or the openIndex will never complete.
 The callback argument is called with a reference on the index.
-The parameter is an object that must contains the following properties {
+The parameter is a Capabilities instance.
- useScore: true/false,
- comparatorObject: {lower_than: function(){}, equals: function() {} }
-}
-If useScore is true, then the index expects the injected data to be fullproof.ScoredElement.
-The comparator object must provide functions to sort and search through the stored values.
-If the index cannot be open, the callback is called with a single parameter false.
+If the index cannot be open, the callback is called with a single false parameter.

 closeIndex(name, callback)
 Closes an index.
 This makes it available for garbage collecting (unless the application code holds a reference on it).
 The callback is called when the index is closed.

-An index must implement the following functions
+An index must implement the following functions f clear(callback)

-clear(callback)
 Delete all the data stored by this index (ie. after this call, it's empty).
 The callback is called with a reference to this index when the action is complete.

 inject(word, value, callback)
+if value is a fullproof.ScoredEntry, it is used to store a value and its score otherwise, the store injects in its database the value for the specified word (as key).
+The callback is called when the operation is complete, with parameter true for success, or false if the injection failed.

+injectBulk(wordArray, valueArray, callback)
+like inject, but massively inject an array of entries.

 lookup(word, callback)
 calls the callback with an instance of a fullproof.ResultSet that holds the data associated to the word.